lynch730/ternary_plots/README.md

     ├── restack_dataplots.m        - Reorders plots in handle.dataplots to ensure proper order
     ├── ternary_datatip.m          - Custom datatip to show A/B/C coordinates
     └── ternary_shift_XY.m         - Shift plot elements by a custom dX/dY
 ```
-___
 ## Ternary Plot Handle
 The ternary handle contains all the plot objects and data used to generate the ternary figure.
 It is organized in the hierarchy below.
-See *ternary_axes.m* and *ternary_surf.m* for main usage.
+See *ternary_axes.m* and *ternary_surf.m* for typical usage.
+Currently, only modifications to fields containing primitive plot handles (lines, patch, etc) will automatically update the figure, but future versions will enable automatic updates when any field is altered.
 ```bash
 handle
 │